 I have worked with many patients who have also been diagnosed with a single-bone plasmacytoma (SBP) and many people live with this pre-myeloma diagnosis for years.

-Both resveratrol and acupuncture have been shown to reduce the damage done by radiation (resveratrol) and heal radiation damage.
+have been shown to reduce the damage done by radiation (resveratrol and melatonin) and heal radiation damage.
 I do neck sit-ups (shaker exercise) every morning for my dysphagia. (dysphgagia is closely related to xerostomia in my case)

 I get bored if I just hold my head off the floor.
 So I do sit-ups, front, side, on my stomach, yada yada…

 I do all three therapies regularly and have for years now.
 The only addendum I would add is to begin this therapy ASAP following local radiation to your head and neck area.
 I would also consider hyperbaric oxygen therapy immediately following radiation therapy.

 In short, this post and links to my blog posts documenting this side effect is designed to address my mantra of “I wish I knew then what I know now-“

 Scroll down the page, post a question or a comment and I will reply to you ASAP.

 Thanks and hang in there-

 “Xerostomia, or oral dryness, is one of the most common complaints experienced by patients who have had radiotherapy of the oral cavity and neck region.
 The hallmarks of radiation-induced damage are acinar atrophy and chronic inflammation of the salivary glands.
 The early response, resulting in atrophy of the secretory cells without inflammation might be due to radiation-induced apoptosis.
 In contrast, the late response with inflammation could be a result of radiation-induced necrosis.
 The subjective complaint of a dry mouth appears to be poorly correlated with objective findings of salivary gland dysfunction.